UB Distinguished Professor of Chemical and Biological Engineering

 Nanotechnology, materials science, chemistry of materials, aerosol science

 For example, he was part of a team that used nanoparticles made from silicon, an abundant and biocompatible material, to target and image tumors in mice.
-The work is believed to be the first demonstration of such technology in vivo in the animals.
 In the realm of alternative energy, Swihart co-led a study that mixed super-small particles of silicon with water to produce hydrogen almost instantaneously.

 Mark T. Swihart, PhD